fstrauf/txApp/posts/advanced-bank-transaction-categorization-beyond-llms.md

 ### Option 1: The Spreadsheet Power-User Approach

-If you're comfortable with Google Sheets or Excel, you can implement a surprisingly effective system:
+If you're comfortable with Google Sheets or Excel, you can implement a surprisingly effective system.
+We've already built this for you in our [Ultimate Google Sheets Expense Tracker](/fuck-you-money-sheet).

 **Setup:**
 1. **Rules Sheet:** Merchant patterns → Categories